“Winning isn't everything, it's the only thing.” - Vince Lombardi

 As you can see, getting your own online personal trainer isn't necessarily affordable for those on a budget.

-It could cost you over £100 a month just to have a single weekly session with a personal trainer.
+It could cost you over $100 a month just to have a single weekly session with a personal trainer.
+Find out more about cross-training.

 Cross Training on Your Own